CT Scan of the Chest

 - Have any body piercings on your chest or abdomen

-- Usually, you don't need to fast before a CT scan.
-You may need to fast if a contrast dye is going to be used.
+- Usually, you don't need to fast before a CT scan, unless a contrast dye is going to be used.
 You will then be given special instructions ahead of time.

 - Dress in clothes that give access to the area or are easy to take off.